Advertiser Disclosure

 Final Thoughts

 Alaska Airlines is a comfortable airline serving mostly the West Coast of the U.S. Since it joined Oneworld, its customers can take advantage of an expanded route network on airlines such as American Airlines and British Airways.
 For families, entertainment, kids’ meals for purchase, and a family seating policy make it a great airline to fly with a young family.
-But the potential game changer when flying Alaska Airlines as a family is taking advantage of Alaska’s Famous Companion Fare.
+But the potential game changer when flying Alaska Airlines as a family is taking advantage of Alaska’s Companion Fare.

 Frequently Asked Questions